Mambo Italiano (song): Certifications

-Other cover versions
+Other versions

 Cover versions of the song made in other languages include a French translation made by the Turkish polyglot singer Darío Moreno.
 Other covers in various genres from around the world include a salsa setting by the Italian musician Massimo Scalici; a V-pop version by the Vietnamese group Hồ Quang Hiếu; a Mandarin version by Hong Kong singer Paula Tsui; an instrumental by the Swedish electric guitarist Mattias Eklundh; a Latin ska number by Federico Fosati and Dinamo from Mallorca.
 Bette Midler remade "Mambo italiano" for her 2002 album Bette Midler Sings the Rosemary Clooney Songbook.
 Patrizio Buanne released a cover on his album Patrizio in 2009.
 Dean Martin's daughter, Deana Martin released a cover on her 2006 album Memories Are Made of This.
 The "Mambo Italiano" tune features at the start of Lady Gaga's 2011 song "Americano".
 Gaga later performed "Mambo Italiano" during her Jazz & Piano residency in Las Vegas.
 Iggy Azalea samples the song in her 2019 single "Lola".

-Use in films
+Usage in film

 In the 1955 Italian comedy film Scandal in Sorrento (Pane, amore e...), Sophia Loren dances to an instrumental arrangement of the tune, opposite Vittorio De Sica in a simplified imitation of mambo dancing.

 The song was also used in the beginning credits of the 1988 mob comedy Married to the Mob starring Alec Baldwin, during a dancing scene in the 1996 film Big Night, and in the 1999 comedy Mickey Blue Eyes starring Hugh Grant and James Caan.

+In 2023, the song featured prominently in Kaurismäki's film Fallen Leaves, and as the travelling music and final credits in Book Club: The Next Chapter.